jamesrobb/cadp_2017/polyverse/COMPILATION.md

 ### storage1

-This is the folder provided in the **polyverse.app** file denoting where the encrypted files stored on Polyverse will be stored in local storage.
+This is the folder provided in the **polyverse.app** file denoting where the encrypted files stored on Polyverse will be stored locally.

 ## src